rantalaofficial/UraniumGPT/README.md

 1. Make a file named "API_KEY" to the same folder as main.py and paste your OpenAI API key inside.

-2. Install OpenAI and PyQt5 python libraries:
+2. Install Python 3 libraries:

 `pip3 install --upgrade openai`

 `pip3 install PyQt5`

+`pip3 install mistune`

+OpenAI library is needed for the API connection, PyQt5 is needed for the GUI and mistune for converting markdown syntax to HTML.

 3. Launch the app!